Grand Canyon University Transfer Credits

 • Learn more about the exams in the Transfer Course Search page.

-• Speak with your university counselor to verify that your AP exam will count toward your major or degree program.
+• Speak with your university counselor to verify your AP exam will count toward your major or degree program.

 If you are interested in taking an AP exam, visit apstudent.collegeboard.org/home for more information.